Do you need an agent? Are they worth it?

 How To Find An Agent With Ease And Happiness

 Or of course you could become a member of Jericho Writers.
-Our AgentMatch tool is quite simply the best in the world.
+Our AgentMatch tool is quite simply the best way to find a literary agent.

 Then when you want to learn more about any given agent, you just dive into their individual profile, where one of our native English-speaking graduate researchers (most of whom have BAs / MAs in English or Creative Writing) has put together a detailed profile, along with a ton of specific data about that agent.